-However, you just have to know the tax code and whether an IRS tax appeal is a viable solution to your problem.
-Tax Samaritan does and can help you determine if an IRS tax appeal is recommended for your situation.
+However, you just have to know the tax code and whether an IRS tax appeal is a viable solution.
+Tax Samaritan can help you determine if an IRS tax appeal is the best recommendation for your situation.

 Is An IRS Tax Appeal The Solution To Your Tax Problem?

-IRS tax appeals are a common way to resolve disagreements you have with the IRS that relate to items you report on your return.
+IRS tax appeals are a common way to resolve disagreements you have with the IRS.
 IRS Appeals could be the solution to your tax problem if ALL of the following apply: